 One of the most effective ways of achieving better visibility is by adopting more transparency with every link in the supply chain.
 This means having an integrated, holistic mentality.

 Let's take for example your supplier.
 Some businesses will see their suppliers in a limited fashion and won't take into consideration issues they're facing.
-Bottlenecking, insufficient levels of raw material, stalled inventory, and sourcing issues are all factors that may affect not only the supplier but every level of the supply chain if not addressed.
+Several factors may affect not only the supplier but every level of the supply chain if not addressed:

 Recognizing suppliers as long-term partners can begin to implement more proactive solutions that will trickle down the line.
 This also will help to reduce the need for silos of information, which can detrimentally affect the whole operation if there is information that only a certain department is aware of.